 2.2- 120V Fridge

 “Can I just buy a 120V dorm-style mini fridge and use it my van?”
-That’s a question that constantly re-surface on forums… let’s see:
+That’s a question that constantly re-surfaces on forums… let’s see:

 In A Nutshell